 Employees need to provide their employer with a W-4 form to enable the employer to know how much income tax to withhold from their pay.
 In the past, withholding was based on the number of "allowances" an employee claimed on Form W-4.
-The IRS has made major changes to Form W-4 for tax year 2020 and future years.
-Note the following:
+The IRS made major changes to Form W-4 for tax year 2019 and future years.
+Most importantly, withholding allowances are no longer used to determine the amount of taxes at all.
+To provide maximum accuracy, employees are encouraged to use the Tax Withholding Estimator available at www.irs.gov/W4app.